bendehaan/vault-in-practice/README.md

       Initial Root Token: s.LtwAGw2b9wvvP4iKZHEa1Fwn

-  Make sure you keep this info handy.
-If you lose it you will need to start over.
+Make sure you keep this info handy.  **If you lose it you will need to start over.**

-- 'vault operator unseal' repeatedly with the info above.
-After having done this three times you will see that the vaul is both initialized and unsealed.
+- `vault operator unseal` repeatedly with the info above.
+After having done this three times you will see that the vault is both initialized and unsealed.

 - Check everything is working; in the client bash run

        vault status

-  and you should see an output of the form
+  and you should see an output of the form:

         Key             Value
         ---             -----